northwestcoder/firebase2appsheet/README.md

 	- You need to do this for each of persons, events, places, things, contents, and settings.
 	- sorry about that :(

-- *Another Glitch: all of the various "photo" fields get marked as type "URL" when you copied the app.* In the column grid editor for each table, you need to change these "photo" fields to type "image" instead.
+- *Another Glitch: all of the various "photo" fields might get marked as type "URL" when you copy the app.* In the column grid editor for each table, you need to change these "photo" fields to type "image" instead.
 Do this for people, places, things, and events.

 - Now let's bulk-load some data.
 In the App itself, you can navigate to "People", and then click the upload icon: